prakashknaikade/prakashknaikade.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: Here are a selection of projects that I have worked on in the domains of CV, CG, and ML/DL.
       filters:
         folders:
           - project
     design:
       view: article-grid
       fill_image: false
-      columns: 3
+      columns: 1
 ---